 Ghost Towns + Refineries + Mines

 Death Valley National Park is full of reminders of the past.
 Since this area was a working and mining area, there are the remnants of several ghost towns in the park.
 Some are in the middle of nowhere and only reachable by some of those unpaved roads I mentioned.
-However, there are a few easy to get to remnants of some of the working areas.
-Harmony Borax Works is right off of Hwy 190 north of the Furnace Creek area of the park.
-It’s very easy to see and visit off the Mustard Canyon Drive via a .04 loop trail.
+However, there are a few easy to get to sites right off Hwy 190.
+Harmony Borax Works is off Mustard Canyon Drive and can be accessed via a .04 loop trail.
 It takes less than half an hour to walk through and see the mule team wagons and some of the original refinery.

 Most of the mines in Death Valley National Park have been closed for years.
 Time and lack of use made many of them unsafe.
 But just a couple of years ago one of the defunct mines was reopened.
 Keane Wonder Mine is now accessible via several trails.
 You can even hike to aerial tramway.
-We didn’t have a chance to visit the mine because even though it’s not far off the main road, it does require a high clearance vehicle.
+We didn’t have a chance to visit the mine because even though it’s not far off the main road, it does require a high clearance vehicle to get to it.
 See nps.gov for more info and directions.

 Dark Sky Park